 Intestine Transplant Decision

-To decide if an intestine transplant is the right treatment for your child, the transplant team will carefully assess your child’s:
+To decide if an intestine transplant is the right treatment for your child, the transplant team at Seattle Children’s Hospital will carefully assess your child’s:

 - Medical need for transplant (urgency)